 Living in Berlin

 Frequent and radical changes through Berlin's turbulent and noticeably present history have transformed the face of the city many times over.
-But despite this, the city has succeeded in becoming a thriving metropolis, with a population of 3.7 million people.
+But despite this, the city has succeeded in becoming a thriving metropolis, with a population of 3,7 million people, extremely attractive to students.

 Extraordinary wealth of cultural opportunities attracts increasing numbers of visitors, making Berlin one of the most popular destinations in Europe.
 It boasts a lively scene with lots of pubs, clubs, restaurants and cafés.
 Densely urban areas coexist with large green spaces, nature reserves, lakes and rivers, all within the city boundaries, offering a truly metropolitan lifestyle.